 "Many seniors have to measure their blood pressure, glucose and other things every day, and write all that down," Taneja said.
 "This makes that job a whole lot easier.
-In a matter of seconds, you can record all that data on your phone and bring it to your doctor.
-It's an project further.
-He started visiting several senior centers and talking with elderly people about his app, what they liked and didn't like.
+In a matter of seconds, you can record all that data on your phone be really helpful," he said. and bring it to your doctor.
+It's an